-- D. organizing and participating in joint transition-related training of school staff, Head Start program staff, and, where appropriate, other early childhood education program staff; and - E. linking the educational services provided by such local educational agency with the services provided by local Head Start agencies. - IX.
-For each local educational agency that uses funds under Title I, Part A, or Title III, Part A, identify all English learners within 30 days of enrollment, and, not later than 30 days after the beginning of the school year (or, for those children who have not been identified as English learners prior to the beginning of the school year but are identified as English learners during the school year, within the first two weeks of the child being placed in a language instruction educational program), the local educational agency shall notify the children's parents of an English learner identified for participation or participating in such a program, of- - A. The reasons for the identification of their child as an English learner and in need of placement in a language instruction educational program; - B. The child's level of English proficiency, how such level was assessed, and the status of the child's academic achievement: - C. The methods of instruction used in the program in which their child is, or will be, participating and the methods of instruction used in other available programs, including how such programs differ in content, instructional goals, and the use of English and a native language in instruction; - D. How the program in which their child is, or will be, participating will meet the educational strengths and needs of their child; - E. How such program will specifically help their child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation; - F. The specific exit requirements for the program, including the expected rate of transition from such program into classrooms that are not tailored for English learners, and the expected rate of graduation from high school (including four-year adjusted cohort graduation rates and extended-year adjusted cohort graduation rates for such program) if funds under this part are used for children in high schools; - G. In the case of a child with a disability, how such program meets the objectives of the individualized education program of the child, as described in Section 614(d) of the Individuals with Disabilities Education Act (20 U.S.C.
+- C. conducting meetings involving parents, kindergarten or elementary school teachers, and Head Start teachers or, if appropriate, teachers from other early childhood education programs, to discuss the developmental and other needs of individual children; - D. organizing and participating in joint transition-related training of school staff, Head Start program staff, and, where appropriate, other early childhood education program staff; and - E. linking the educational services provided by such local educational agency with the services provided by local Head Start agencies. - IX.
+For each local educational agency that uses funds under Title I, Part A, or Title III, Part A, identify all English learners within 30 days of enrollment, and, not later than 30 days after the beginning of the school year (or, for those children who have not been identified as English learners prior to the beginning of the school year but are identified as English learners during the school year, within the first two weeks of the child being placed in a language instruction educational program), the local educational agency shall notify the children's parents of an English learner identified for participation or participating in such a program, of- - A. The reasons for the identification of their child as an English learner and in need of placement in a language instruction educational program; - B. The child's level of English proficiency, how such level was assessed, and the status of the child's academic achievement; - C. The methods of instruction used in the program in which their child is, or will be, participating and the methods of instruction used in other available programs, including how such programs differ in content, instructional goals, and the use of English and a native language in instruction: - D. How the program in which their child is, or will be, participating will meet the educational strengths and needs of their child; - E. How such program will specifically help their child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation; - F. The specific exit requirements for the program, including the expected rate of transition from such program into classrooms that are not tailored for English learners, and the expected rate of graduation from high school (including four-year adjusted cohort graduation rates and extended-year adjusted cohort graduation rates for such program) if funds under this part are used for children in high schools; - G. In the case of a child with a disability, how such program meets the objectives of the individualized education program of the child, as described in Section 614(d) of the Individuals with Disabilities Education Act (20 U.S.C.
 1414(d)); - H. Information pertaining to parental rights that includes written guidance- - 1.
-Detailing the right that parents have to have their child immediately removed from such program upon their request; - 2.
-Detailing the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and - 3.
-Assisting parents in selecting among various programs and methods of instruction, if more than 1 program or method is offered by the eligible entity; - X. Use Virginia's Foundation Blocks for Early Learning to align preschool and K-12 curriculum; and - XI.
+Detailing the right that parents have to have their child immediately removed from such program upon their request; - Detailing the options that parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available; and - Assisting parents in selecting among various programs and methods of instruction, if more than 1 program or method is offered by the eligible entity; - X. Use Virginia's Foundation Blocks for Early Learning to align preschool and K-12 curriculum; and - XI.
 Use PALS Pre-K (if there is a Title I preschool program) and report data to the PALS office at the University of Virginia using the student's State Testing Identifier (STI).